Amitesh2006/Hospital-Triage-System/README.md

-# Hospital Triage System 🏥
+# Hospital Emergency Triage System 🏥

-This C project simulates a **Hospital Triage System** where patients are prioritized based on the severity of their condition.
+This C project simulates a **Hospital Emergency Triage System** where patients are prioritized based on the severity of their condition.

 ---